How I came to be a coach

-I married and as soon as my first son was born in 1993 I knew I wouldn’t be returning to work.
-Five years later we had our second son and I really enjoyed being a mum.
+I married and as soon as my first son was born in 1993 I knew I wouldn’t be returning to work - I really enjoyed being a mother and five years later we had our second son.

 Our sons didn’t settle into State education, and as a result I found Steiner education.
 I did the Steiner Class Teacher Training course in London because I wanted to bring the Steiner philosophy into our home life.
-But this didn’t feel enough so in 2002 we moved to Canterbury so both sons could attend a Steiner school.
+This didn’t feel enough though, and in 2002 we moved to Canterbury so both sons could attend a Steiner school.
 This worked well for our older son, but after three years at the Steiner school our younger son left and was home educated.

 When I look back on my life, I realise the most happy times have been when I have listened to my inner voice, the most miserable when I haven’t.
 This was never more so than when it came to education and our sons.

 Later I returned to work part time.
 I didn’t want to return to estate agency as I wanted something that felt more meaningful to me, and I wanted to be available for my children.

 I worked as a private home help for the elderly and learnt a great deal, including aspects of dementia.
 I enjoyed some areas of this work, but I knew I wanted something more.

 For several years I worked in a further education college, mostly with 17 year olds.
 I worked in various departments supporting students with learning difficulties, also working with disadvantaged, vulnerable students who needed ‘skills for life and work’.
 Later I particularly enjoyed coaching and assessing the ‘Speaking and Listening’ part of the English iGCSE.
 Whilst I enjoyed some aspects of working in further education, I could feel the ‘whole picture’ wasn’t right for me.